Code-Institute-Submissions/Ratiem-gym-fit-for-you_DecResub/README.md

 The webiste was also tested for responsivenes for media screen sizes from 1200px wide and down and also for media screen sizes from 950px wide and down.

+I also tested for navigation accross the different pages(home, facilities and sign up page).
+Its possible to move from Home page to facilities and Sign up pages with no broken links and bavigation any other way round is also possible.

 ## Validator Testing